mekhami/dotfiles/README.md

 # dotfiles

-Linux dot files and configurations
+Linux dot files and configurations dotfiles that are for personal use, therefore documentation may be poor